 To Serve: Slice each shortcake in half horizontally.
-Spread with a layer of strawberry jam.
+Spread the flat bottom side with a layer of strawberry jam.
 Top with some of the strawberries, reserving the juice in the bowl for another use (see note below).
 Add a dollop of whipped cream.
-Place the lid on top and repeat with another layer of cream and a few more strawberries, or leave plain and dust with powdered sugar.
+Place another shortcake on top and repeat with another layer of cream and a few more strawberries, or leave plain and dust with powdered sugar.
 Serve right away.
-Note: for extra thick shortcakes, use two biscuits per portion and do not slice in half (makes 6 shortcakes instead of 12).

 I do not use the residual strawberry juice for this recipe; it makes the shortcakes too soggy.
 Save it with any extra berries for cocktails or to mix with club soda and lemonade.
 Delicious!